-There are trade-offs among management strategies for DCIS.
+There are trade-offs among management strategies for DCIS, especially low-risk DCIS.
 A trade-off means giving up one thing in return for another.
 For example, lumpectomy reduces the risk of invasive breast cancer.
-Yet the trade-offs may include both short and long-term side effects.
-These may include loss of feeling, disfigurement and pain.
+Yet the trade-offs from surgery may include both short and long-term side effects.
+These possible side effects include disfigurement, pain and loss of feeling.
 There can be surgical complications and a possibility of more surgery.
-This may be needed to assure all DCIS is removed.
+This may be needed to ensure all the DCIS is removed.

 Active surveillance involves no immediate treatment so you will not have to deal with the treatments and their side effects, but there is a greater risk of changes to your DCIS over time.
 You will need to be very carefully watched and for some, this uncertainty may be troubling and cause anxiety.
 The potential risks of each treatment may be one of the things you use to understand trade-offs and make medical decisions.

 Risk is one piece of information women may use to make their decisions, but there are many other factors involved, such as feelings about quality of life, work and family responsibilities, and financial considerations.
 Each woman may weigh these factors differently.
 Women should feel comfortable and supported in taking the time they need to make decisions.
 If uncertain about treatment options, women may find it helpful to seek a second medical opinion.
 This is not only appropriate but recommended for DCIS treatment because the condition is not yet fully understood.
 You will hear much about risk, but your personal values and preferences also play an important role in your treatment choices.